 We are, essentially, hunting health and wellness with the most precise sight set upon the most highly calibrated rifle available… only to be firing blanks.
-We are, essentially, hunting health and wellness with the most precise sight set upon the most… Click To Tweet

 And here’s one more thing to consider: how do think the body compensates for this lack of nutrient density?
 Very simply, it manipulates the hunger signal so as to consume more volume.
 An excess of empty calories, whether they come from Twinkies or nutritionally void “natural” foodstuffs, gets stored as — you guessed it — fat.